 Example: "Can We Still Be Friends" from Hermit of Mink Hollow (hear 28 seconds)

-Todd Rundgren can play guitar with dexterity that equals his contemporaries like Eric Clapton, Eddie Van Halen, or Jeff Beck.
+Todd Rundgren can play guitar with a dexterity that equals his contemporaries like Eric Clapton, Eddie Van Halen, or Jeff Beck.

 Example: "Mercenary" from Arena (hear 20 seconds)